tangentsoft/mysqlpp/HACKERS.md

     Better than the converse, anyway.

 When in doubt, mimic what you see in the current code.
-When still in doubt, ask on the mailing list.
+When still in doubt, ask on the [mailing list][ml].

 ## Testing Your Proposed Change